FAIR Textile Odor and Storage-History Triage

 • Should I wipe away soot, deodorizing powder, or mildew-suspect residue before sending the file to FAIR?
 No. Photograph and describe that material first.
 FAIR needs to see whether the residue looks historical, transferable, or still active before deciding the safest routing sequence.

 • Can FAIR still route the case if the cleanup happened long ago but the textile looks stable now?
 Often yes.
-A careful packet that separates old smoke or deodorizing history from present condition can be enough for FAIR to decide whether direct appraisal routing is reasonable.
+A clear packet that separates old smoke or deodorizing history from present condition can be enough for FAIR to route the case.